 You may have heard of opiates or opioids.
 In fact, these terms are often used interchangeably, but they do differ.
-Opiates usually refers to naturally derived medications, while opioids are synthetic street versions.
-Therefore, what is opium and how does it relate?
+Opiates usually refer to naturally derived medications, while opioids are synthetic street versions.
+Both are derivatives of the poppy plant.
+The fact that these devastating drugs come from a naturally occurring plant can raise a lot of questions.
+Therefore, what is opium and how does it become addictive substances?

 No matter their form, these drugs are highly addictive.
 The staff at Crest View Recovery Center is well-versed in the treatment of such substance abuse.
 Keep reading to learn more about what is opium and the types of drugs that are in this class.

 Opium is a type of poppy flower.
 It is commonly grown in the middle east for the primary reason of turning into opioids and opiates.
 It’s used in the production of opiate pain medications such as fentanyl, Dilaudid, and hydrocodone.
 The opioid, heroin, is the most well-known synthetic drug in this category.

 Other opioids that are either synthetic or partially-synthetic include codeine, morphine, and oxycodone.
 No matter which form is used, the effect is similar.
 So are the addictive properties, even when the drug is initially given as a prescription for pain.

 What is Opium and Opium Addiction